sait-wbdv/fall-2021/src/assignments/cpnt200/Assignment-3.md

 description: Integrate netlify cms and nuxt.
 ---

+## Assignment 3: JAMstack Setup
+- Due: Wednesday November 24 @ 11:59PM
+- Submit Zipped project, github repo, and link to netlify to brightspace

 ## Instructions
 Create 4 entries, 2 for each of your collections.
-Use nuxt-content to show them.
-Lorem Ipsum content is fine body text but titles need to be easily distinguishable.
+Use nuxt-content to make them visible.
+Lorem Ipsum content is fine.
+Body text but titles need to be easily distinguishable.

 ## Marking Rubric

-1. Configuration
+1. Configuration (20%)
-  - Set up a _slug.vue file to load cms content dynamically as pages
-  - Set up
+    - Netlify CMS + Nuxt Deployed to Netlify

-2. CMS Content
+2. CMS Content (30%)
     - Write 4 entries using two different collections.
 Can be sample content

-3. Nuxt Link navigation
-- Use nuxt link to create navigation pages
+    - Collections should have different fields.

+3. Nuxt-Content to Render your Collection Posts
+    - `_slug.vue` file properly set up
+    - Posts created in netlify cms render onto your website

-4. Readme
+4. Readme (20%)
     - Add links to your github repo and github pages site
     - Code Review
       - Write briefly about anything you found interesting, difficult, or easy about coding this assignment
     - Attributions